jovyntls/cheatsheets/README.md

 # NUS CS Cheatsheets

-A compilation of cheatsheets I made for NUS Computer Science modules (may be applicable to other majors as well)
+A compilation of cheatsheets I made for NUS Computing mods

 If you find any typos please let me know!
 Thank you :)